Hi, I'm Greg Nance

 My earliest memories are chasing Dad on evergreen forest trails.
 I wasn't very fast and I couldn't run very far but I loved it.
 Running has always made me smile.

 But for a few years I lost my way.
-Overwhelmed by depression after my Grandpa Charlie's debilitating stroke, I turned to alcohol and opioid painkillers at age 16.
+Overwhelmed by depression after my Grandpa Charlie's debilitating stroke, I turned to alcohol and opiate painkillers at age 16.
 The free-fall only stopped with the help of compassionate mentors and a daily running ritual.

 Now I'm gearing up for the biggest challenge yet —